dbuscombe-usgs/BeachSurveys/README.md

 1. shoreline location mapped onto beach-orthogonal transects, expressed as chainage in meters from each transect's landward origin.
 2. beachface slope.
 The beachface is the portion of the beach between low and high water.

+## Usage

+This dataset serves as the basis of a set of programmatic workflows for analyzing beach behavior.
+It is designed in conjunction with [SDStools](https://github.com/Doodleverse/SDStools) and [CoastSeg](https://github.com/SatelliteShorelines/CoastSeg) (Fitzpatrick et al., 2024)

 ## Sites, and published data: